Ocrevus (ocrelizumab)

 Overview

-• infections including coughs, colds, chest infections and herpes virus infections (such as cold sores or shingles)
+Other side effects include an increased risk of infections including coughs, colds, chest infections and herpes virus infections (such as cold sores or shingles)

 Ocrevus suppresses part of the immune system so that you will be more vulnerable to infections such as colds and viruses.
-Your MS team should give advice on ways to minimise the risk of infections.
+Your MS team should give you advice on ways to minimise the risk of infections.

 Common side effects (affecting more than 1 person in 100)

-• infusion-related reactions
+• infusion or injection reactions

 • flu (influenza)